 The Office of the Auditor General (OAG) is the external auditor, and approves the annual accounts for the SDFI.
-The OAG's report is expected to be ready during the second quarter of 2017.
 On completing its annual audit, the OAG issues a final audit letter (report) which summarises the conclusion of its audit work.
+The result of the audit will be reported by 1 May 2018.

-PricewaterhouseCoopers (PwC) has been engaged by the board to perform a financial audit of the SDFI accounts as part of the company's internal audit function.
-PwC submits a written report to the board concerning the annual accounts prepared on a cash basis and based on the accounting principles founded on auditing standard RS800 "Special considerations in the auditing of accounts prepared pursuant to a special-purpose framework".
-PwC's audit work forms the basis for the OAG's review of the annual accounts
+In addition, the board has appointed PwC to conduct a financial audit of the SDFI accounts as part of Petoro's internal audit process.
+PwC submits a written report to the board concerning the annual accounts prepared on a cash basis and based on the accounting principles founded on Norwegian auditing standard RS800 "Special considerations in the auditing of accounts prepared pursuant to a special-purpose framework".
+PwC's audit work forms the basis for the OAG's review of the annual accounts.

-Stavanger, 3 March 2017
+Stavanger, 7 March 2018